aegis-iisc/catalyst_ocaml/README.md

 Dependencies
 -------------
 1.The OCaml compiler, version 4.03.0

 2. menhir, version 20180905 for Parsing and front-end design

-3. Ocaml "core" pkg
+3. Ocaml "core" version 0.9.1 pkg

-4. Z3 libraries for ML
+4. Z3 version 4.7.1 libraries for ML

 Compiling with ocamlbuild